Outbound selling is unpredictable.

 1) Email Content Testing

-At the beginning, you’ll have limited data and be forced to make more assumptions about your buyers and approach.
+In the beginning, you’ll have limited data and be forced to make more assumptions about your buyers and approach.

 To start out your campaign, you’ll need to try out different types of messaging, terminology, and angles with your cold emails to identify what resonates with your buyers.